The Universe is Only Spacetime by John A. Macken

 Quantum mechanics is the most

-equations corresponding to experimental observation.
-The current physical interpretation
+corresponding to experimental observation.
+The current physical interpretation of

 Furthermore, there is clear evidence that the current starting assumptions for some

-quantum mechanical calculations contain at least one error.
-When calculations fall
+quantum mechanical equations are missing at least one essential assumption.
+When equations

 that a rigorous extension of the starting assumptions gives nonsense.
 Renormalization